JacquelineEEE/Predicting-Recidivism-Rates/README.md

 6. Summary Statistics

-# Research
+## Research
 I began this project by looking into available government datasets.
 I also found Probublica's work exposing racial bias in the COMPAS algorithm (kaggle and research/explanatory articles).
 This allowed me to gain access to their process,  their notebooks of work, and their datasets.

 From here I considered what data I might want, and I started looking into the Huntsville State Penitentiary.

+The Texas Tribune became the exclusive source of my data for this project.
+Through this website I learned I could access all prisons in the Texas System and each current inmate.

+## Data Collection
+> Beautiful Soup
+> Amazon Web Services

+This part of the project took an extensive amount of time and offered a great deal of learning opportunity.
+Creating effective, efficient, and intentional functions to scrape the levels of data needed was a days-long process of trial and error.